+Regulatory Risk

-Regulatory Risk Regular monitoring of the regulatory environment.
-Provide prompt treatment and response to regulatory inquiries High, regulatory environment continues to evolve with new requirements. ----------------- -- ---
+- Regular monitoring of the regulatory environment. - Provide prompt treatment and response to regulatory inquiries - High, regulatory environment continues to evolve with new requirements - Some subsidiaries were fined for regulatory infractions.

 The risk management culture within the subsidiaries in the Group is built based on objectives such as the tone at the top, the responsibility of all employees, communication, and the continuous synergy among the subsidiaries.